 - Penetration testing

-- Cryptology and cryptography
+- Cryptology & cryptography

-A cybersecurity master’s program should also provide the opportunity to gain hands-on experience working in cybersecurity via labs, internship opportunities, and capstone projects.
+A cybersecurity master’s program should also provide the opportunity to gain hands-on experience in working in cybersecurity via labs, internship opportunities, and capstone projects.
 Through these opportunities and other career-building and networking events, students can meet people in the field and explore potential opportunities and job prospects for after graduation.

 Online master’s in cybersecurity requirements